 within 56 days prior to dosing

-- Unwilling or unable to comply with the Lifestyle Guidelines described in this protocol
+- Unwilling or unable to comply with the Lifestyle Guidelines described in this

 - Other severe acute or chronic medical or psychiatric condition or laboratory